dfahlander/typeson/README.md

 #### `encapsulateAsync` (obj, [opts])

-As with `encapsulate` but automatically throws upon obtaining a non-`TypesonPromise` return result from the replacer (as only a `Typeson-Promise` is expected for asynchronous types).
+As with `encapsulate` but automatically throws upon obtaining a non-`TypesonPromise` return result from the replacer (as only a `TypesonPromise` is expected for asynchronous types).

 ##### Sample